code11/engine/docs/docs/api/param.md

 `Param` allow using runtime values from the view/producer to create new paths.

-Occasionally, a `producer` (`view`s are also producers) need to access a path in state, which depends on a value which is created in the producer itself. `Param` is the path-composition operator to use in such sitations.
+Occasionally, a `producer` or `view` need to access a path in state, which depends on a value which is created in the producer itself. `Param` is the [path-composition](/concepts/path-composition) operator to use in such situations.

 For example, `Update.*` functions can be given an object in their second argument.
 Every key in this object can then be referred to with `Param.<key>` in the header

+## Example

 ```tsx
 const App: view = ({